flashbots/mev-boost/README.md

 - result: [`ExecutionPayloadV1`](https://github.com/ethereum/consensus-specs/blob/v1.1.6/specs/merge/beacon-chain.md#executionpayload)
 - error: code and message set in case an exception happens while proposing the payload.

+Technically, this call only needs to return the `transactions` field of [`ExecutionPayloadV1`](https://github.com/ethereum/consensus-specs/blob/v1.1.6/specs/merge/beacon-chain.md#executionpayload), but we return the full payload for simplicity.

 ### Types